 You can find it most easily from home by doing a search from a school’s website for: Common Data Set.

 Another piece of important data within the Common Data Set is the percent of students who are nonresident aliens or international.
 In the past, colleges (both public and private) have relied on international students to pay full price and fill budget shortfalls.
-With the COVID-19 crisis, the number of international students able to attend US schools will be significantly impacted.
+The fewer international students a college attracts, the less money the institution has.

 Your child can also reach out to talk with students who’ve recently graduated from their own high school—and who are currently enrolled in colleges or universities they’re interested in.